 I arrived in Melbourne in 2009 to study a Bachelor of Science.
 I studied Biology, Chemistry, Earth Science and German in my first year with the intention of majoring in Genetics.
-I found that Earth Science provided a perfect mix of application of all the sciences, as well as exotic field work and creativity, so I continued with Geology Manager for a new Bill and Melinda Gates through to PhD.
+I found that Earth Science provided a perfect mix of application of all the sciences, as well as exotic field work through to PhD.